 Thursday is the first day of the American Craft Council Conference events.
 Technically, I suppose these are pre-conference activities.
 I have signed up for a tour on Thursday afternoon to The High Point Center for Printmaking and the Minneapolis Institute of Arts.
 At the museum I hope to see my seder plate Eons of Exodus which is on display.

-We are both members of SNAG and the online communities of Etsy, Object Fetish, and Crafthaus.
-In addition I am on Facebook and Flickr.
-Check out the these sites NOW for more information about the 2.0 marketplaces and social networking sites.
+I am a member of SNAG and the online communities of Etsy and Crafthaus.
+In addition, I am on Facebook and Flickr.
+Check out these sites NOW for more information about the 2.0 marketplaces and social networking sites.
 You may learn more background on the subjects and view some of the content to be addressed during this conference.
 I anticipate that these sites will be mentioned often during the speaker presentations and panels.
 Whether "craft is a lifestyle or a livelihood in the 21st century" it will definitely be on the Internet.